Connect to You

 Caregiver Video Project

-The TWU Mind Well Committee is currently working on a project to highlight our students who are also caregivers of children, parents, younger siblings, etc. The project entails students recording themselves answering a question about their experiences being a caregiver.
-The video recording should only be about 30 seconds to one minute in length.
-We are compiling the clips on the Health & Wellbeing Playlist.
-This effort supports our students by providing faculty, staff and other students some context about what our caregiver students experience.
+The TWU Mind Well Committee has assembled a project to highlight our students who are also caregivers of children, parents, younger siblings, etc. The project entailed students recording themselves answering a question about their experiences being a caregiver.

 These student organizations reflect and support the overall mission of Mind Well: